Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - If you use mobile broadband to connect to the Internet, your connection is automatically set to metered.
 Windows updates may not download over a metered connection, so it’s best to connect to Wi-Fi to make sure you get all updates.

-- If you have no other connection options or have an unlimited data plan, you can change turn off the Set as metered connection When this setting is off, all updates over your mobile broadband connection.
+- If you have no other connection options or have an unlimited data plan, you can change turn off the Set as metered connection.
+When this setting is off, all updates are over your mobile broadband connection.

 Update the Surface Book 2 and Windows and ensure all updates are completely installed.

-You can download and install updates manually, if you have an internet connection.
-You can also use another computer with internet access if you are having trouble connecting your Surface to WiFi by downloading the .msi file to a USB driver then transferring to your Surface Book 2.
+You can download and install updates manually if you have an internet connection.
+You can also use another computer with internet access if you are having trouble connecting your Surface to WiFi by downloading the .msi file to a USB driver and then transferring it to your Surface Book 2.